PhilipDaniels/AutoZilla/README.md

 - [ ] Templates: Create an "AUTOZILLA.ALL" variable for documentation purposes.
 - [ ] Vi: need to send a prefix?
 Doesn't work with paste either.
 - [ ] Tooling: setup FxCop for the project.
-- [ ] Main GUI: Pick one hotkey to display the form?
+- [ ] Main GUI: Pick one HotKey to display the form?
 - [ ] Main GUI: get decent icons in 16x16 for the tray, larger for the toolbar
 - [ ] Main GUI: create a log4net appender for the debug tab
 - [ ] Main GUI: provide ability to load & unload keys & plugins, and block particular ones.